 Peripheral artery disease is also likely to be a sign of a more widespread accumulation of fatty deposits in your arteries (atherosclerosis).
 This condition may be reducing blood flow to your heart and brain, as well as your legs.

-While many people with peripheral artery disease have mild or no symptoms, some people have leg pain when walking (intermittent claudication).
+While many people with peripheral artery disease have mild or no symptoms, some people have leg pain when walking (claudication).

-Intermittent claudication symptoms include muscle pain or cramping in your legs or arms that''s triggered by activity, such as walking, but disappears after a few minutes of rest.
+Claudication symptoms include muscle pain or cramping in your legs or arms that's triggered by activity, such as walking, but disappears after a few minutes of rest.
 The location of the pain depends on the location of the clogged or narrowed artery.
 Calf pain is the most common location.

-The severity of intermittent claudication varies widely, from mild discomfort to debilitating pain.
-Severe intermittent claudication can make it hard for you to walk or do other types of physical activity.
+The severity of claudication varies widely, from mild discomfort to debilitating pain.
+Severe claudication can make it hard for you to walk or do other types of physical activity.

 - Leg numbness or weakness